awilli1186/wee-website/content/generator/config/sections.md

 ---code|label:Template---

 This is where you specify a section's template.
-The html extension isn't needed.
+The html extension is assumed by default.

 ```javascript
 "template": "index"